 Year 1 Research publication

 Lead by Ipsos, shaped by Reach KOL Faculty, we are looking to the role of empathy in the provider-patient relationship.
-Report coming September 2020
+Released September 2020

 The Global Clinical Empathy Index is an empathy barometer, capturing and rating compassionate encounters between providers and patients.